PyMamba/mamba-framework/docs/relnotes/index.rst

 * decimal.Decimal values are now corretly serialized on :class:`~mamba.utils.Converter`
 * Fixed some model tests that weren't working
 * When `mamba-admin sql configure` ran in a validmamba app directory that does not contains a `config` directory, it crashed, fixed
+* Fixed bug in PostgreSQL schema generation for FOREIGN KEYS

 Changes